ajallenunc/OpEdd/README.md

 	mask.nii.gz: NIfTI file of binary mask (e.g., white matter mask) geom_field.nii.gz: NIfTI file of FA image (to provide coordinate system for prior injection)

-Writes "EB_object.pkl" to ${SUBJECT_DIR}$, which can then be loaded and used for design selection and estimation using the methods in opedd.
-See example.py for a sample usage.